Subhodip123/Subhodip123.github.io/_teaching/DP_learning.md

 location: "Bengaluru, India"
 ---

-**📌 Logistics:** These are self prepared notes required for my research on Differential Privacy.
+**📌 Logistics:** This self-initiated course is intended to deepen my understanding of topics required for my research on Differential Privacy.
+Further materials are in preparation and will be made available in due course.

 - [Lec-1](https://drive.google.com/drive/folders/10cTVxr8FsqPLcIZAtOjGN_lGq-HqdU6u): Introduction to Differential Privacy (DP).
 - [Lec-2](https://drive.google.com/drive/folders/10cTVxr8FsqPLcIZAtOjGN_lGq-HqdU6u): Randomized response and Laplace mechanism.